 I am using a Docker droplet and I am trying to configure Nginx as a reverse proxy.
 When I type my IP in the browser I can see the HTML my page, but when I use my domain (mydomain.com) it doesn’t work.
-I notice that with Postman I can make a GET
+I notice that with Postman I can make a GET request HTTP and it loads the HTML page, on browser always try to use an HTTPS connection.

-Here is my nginx.conf
+Here is my nginx.conf:

 server {